mricaud/xml-prague-2018-demo_myXMLproject/README.md

 ### xml-maven-plugin

-Maven is a kind of "Lego buid", you can use any availables plugins.
+Maven is a kind of "Lego build", you can use any available plugins.
 For example [xml-maven-plugin](http://www.mojohaus.org/xml-maven-plugin) can perform XML validation or generating new source code in the delivery.

 Here we use this plugin to generated a simple version of a schema: we simply make the attribute "hello" optional where it was mandatory in the original schema.